-Sharon is turning her dissertation research into the book: “Cutting the Tall Grass: Hardship and Privilege in a City after Depopulation,” under contract at the University of Chicago Press, in the Fieldwork Discovery and Encounters series.
+Sharon is writing the book: “Cutting the Tall Grass: Hardship and Privilege in a City after Depopulation,” under contract at the University of Chicago Press, in the Fieldwork Discovery and Encounters series.

 Brightmoor was a poor, majority Black, depopulated neighborhood in Detroit’s outskirts.
 Wildflowers flourished here amidst hundreds of empty houses.
 Residents saw wild deer as often as they heard gunshots.
 And in 2006, a new phenomenon began: white middle-class newcomers started to move in and plant gardens and farms on vacant lots.

 We often imagine urban life in dense, walkable neighborhoods – places with reliable public transportation, a variety of local stores, and a vibrant street life.
 However, from Detroit and Newark to Chicago and St. Louis, many urban neighborhoods have faced decades of depopulation, the results of years of deindustrialization, suburbanization, racial redlining, and public and private disinvestments.
 Here children walk by boarded-up houses on their routes to school, residents worry about more neighbors leaving, and investor “We Buy Homes” signs litter intersections.

 What is it like to live in a poor, Black, and extremely depopulated neighborhood?
 And why would white middle-class newcomers move here?
 In the book Cutting the Tall Grass, I draw on three years of ethnographic fieldwork from July 2015 to August 2018 while I lived and became a homeowner in Brightmoor, to show how what I call legacies and traumas of decline shaped how longtimers and newcomers lived in one of America’s most devastated urban neighborhoods.